Tahsin-Interviews/TheRemoteCompany-SRE-InitialAssignment/TLS-Offloading-and-Load-Balancer/readme.md

 The folder `With-Cert-Manager` and `Without-Cert-Manager` has nothing to do with the final helm chart.

-These are actually the baby step implementing the final product.
+These are actually the baby step on the way to final product.
+I kept them as it is as future reference.

 1. `Without-Cert-Manager` contains code to deploy go-web-app with a static provided tls certificate without helm chart.
 2. `With-Cert-Manager` Cert Manager is introduced to generate certificate.